Locations:

 How long does it take to recover from thrombotic thrombocytopenic purpura treatment?

 Recovery depends on several factors, including the severity of your condition and the treatment that you receive.
-Most people who have plasma therapy for TTP will need several days up to a few weeks of healing time.
+Most people who have plasma therapy for TTP will need several days up to a few weeks.
 Those who have a splenectomy usually need about four to six weeks to recover.

 Outlook / Prognosis